| Phylum Cnidaria

 The colony might be stiffened by sclerites (tiny bits of calcium).

-Some have sharp sclerites on the edges of the feathery secondary polyps.
+Some have long sharp sclerites that support the feathery structures.

 Sea pens are adapted for life on soft sea bottoms.
 Here, they can